Tarrant County, Texas: County services

 The JPS Health Network (Tarrant County Hospital District) operates the John Peter Smith Hospital and health centers.

 Countywide law enforcement is provided by the Tarrant County Sheriff's Office and Tarrant County Constable's Office.
 All cities in the county provide their own police services, with three exceptions: Westlake contracts service from the Keller Police Department, and Haslet and Edgecliff Village contract service from the Sheriff's Office.
 DFW Airport, the Tarrant County Hospital District, and the Tarrant Regional Water District also provide their own police forces.
+Unincorporated parts of the county are served by Tarrant County Sheriff's Office.

+All municipalities provide their own fire departments, the largest being Fort Worth Fire Department.
+Fire protection services for unincorporated areas are provided by Tarrant County ESD 1.
+The district initially operated as a funding and administrative agency after transitioning from the previous Tarrant County Rural Fire Protection District in 1996.
+Beginning in 2025, the ESD began to assume direct responsibility for Fire and EMS.
+Briar-Reno Fire Department was the first fire department to be absorbed, which dissolved and became Briar Station 370, along with a new fire station at the US 377 and FM 1187 corridor, locally known as Whiskey Flats Station 570.

+On April 1, 2026, Tarrant County ESD absorbed Eagle Mountain Volunteer Fire Department and Rendon Fire Department, becoming Stations 170 and 770, respectively.
+This change left the ESD as a 4 station department covering 183 square miles of unincorporated Tarrant County and more than 50,000 persons.
+The ESD contracts with other Fire Departments for automatic aid for ambulance services in Briar (provided by Azle Fire Department) and Whiskey Flats (provided by Benbrook Fire Department).
+Eagle Mountain and Rendon maintain two staffed ambulances for each of their districts.
+All ambulances are staffed with a minimum of one paramedic.

-Since the disbandment of the North Tarrant County Fire Department, no countywide firefighting services exist.
-All municipalities provide their own fire departments.
-Most cities also operate their own ambulances, with two notable exceptions: Fort Worth and 14 other Tarrant County cities are served by the Metropolitan Area EMS Authority (MAEMSA), a governmental administrative agency established under an interlocal operating agreement and operating as MedStar Mobile Health, while the city of Arlington contracts paramedic apparatus from private entity American Medical Response.
+Most cities also operate their own ambulances, with two notable exceptions: Fort Worth and 14 other Tarrant County cities are served by the Metropolitan Area EMS Authority (MAEMSA), a governmental administrative agency established under an interlocal operating agreement and operating as MedStar Mobile Health.
+Since July 2025, MedStar was absorbed by Fort Worth Fire Department, which trains all firefighters to the EMT-Basic level.
+Coverage remained largely the same, with member cities still receiving EMS services from Fort Worth Fire Department, while major reorganization occurred to staffing, administration, and recruiting of new members.

-Fire and EMS protection in unincorporated portions of Tarrant County is governed by the Tarrant County Emergency Services District #1, which administers contracts with 17 fire departments (including 10 with EMS response) and has mutual aid agreements with eight additional fire departments.
+The city of Arlington contracts paramedic apparatus from private entity American Medical Response.
+Arlington Fire Department firefighters are trained to a minimum of Advanced EMT level.

 CareFlite air ambulance services operate from Harris Methodist Hospital in Fort Worth.

-As of 2021, Tarrant County was the largest county by population in the United States with no public defender.
+As of 2026, Tarrant County is the largest county by population in the United States with no public defender.